shb8086/classifier/README.md

 ### Model Training

-The script includes commented-out code for training various models (Logistic Regression, K-NN, SVM, Kernel SVM, Naive Bayes, Decision Tree, Random Forest) and evaluating their performance.
+The script includes training various models (Logistic Regression, K-NN, SVM, Kernel SVM, Naive Bayes, Decision Tree, Random Forest) and evaluating their performance.
 It also includes code for applying k-Fold Cross Validation and Grid Search to find the best model and the best parameters.
 This is happening in `src/classifier.py` file.
 The models are stored in `models` directory and models' evaluation are stores in csv file in `output/model_evaluation.csv`.